mbaula/ByteBuilders/README.md

 ByteBuilder is a specialized blogging platform designed for software engineers and technology enthusiasts.
 In a world brimming with technological advancements, ByteBuilder serves as a dedicated space for sharing insights, challenges, and discoveries in the realm of cutting-edge technology.

+You can find a live demo of the website [through this link](https://youtu.be/jVxz40ntRz8)

 **NOTE**: This is for college project (do not make contributions unless you are part of Group 5 - COMP 229 Sec.
-003)
+003) Website no longer supported as of June 2024.

 ## Installation